-0x8007000A – 0X2000D indicates that something prevents process during the period of migrating user data and commonly appears when you upgrade from Windows 8.1 to 10.
+0x8007000A – 0X2000D indicates that something prevents process during the period of migrating user data and commonly appears when you upgrade from Windows 8.1 to 10 or 11 or 10 to 11.
 As a result, the upgrade fails.
 The error code may show up if the disk is full of tons of temporary moreover unnecessary files.
 Furthermore, file lock apps or corrupted system files can be equally responsible to cause the failure.

 0x8007000A – 0X2000D installation failed in the SAFE_OS phase